renydobariya/wallpaperApp/README.md

 # wallpaperApp
-get all wallpaperk from pexels api
+get all wallpaper from pexels api